usb-tools/USBProxy-legacy/README.md

 Status
 ------
-This project is in the very early stages (pre-alpha), it should be assumesd that it is currently non-functional.
-In fact, there are many occasions on which it doesn't compile.
+This project is in the very early stages (alpha), it should be assumesd that it is currently non-functional.
+In fact, there are many occasions on which it doesn't even compile.

 What?
 -----